Umuzi-org/Tilde/automarker_2/README.md

 If you see a problem in some automarker configuration then please:

 1. Fix it
-2. Test it out with the test_project_configuration script
+2. Test it out with the check_project_configuration script
 3. Test it out on a few learner projects if you can dig some up
 4. Make a PR